Marwan al-Shehhi: September 11 attacks and death

 Flying at speeds of around 590 mph (Note: Sources disagree on the exact speed of impact.
 NTSB study in 2002 concluded around 515 mph, whereas MIT study concluded 503 mph.) while carrying approximately 9,100 gallons (approximately 34,447 liters) of jet fuel, al-Shehhi crashed the plane into the South Tower at 9:03:02 am (Note: The exact time is disputed.
 The 9/11 Commission report says 9:03:11, NIST reports 9:02:59, some other sources report 9:03:02.) between floors 77 and 85, instantly killing himself and everyone else aboard the flight in addition to many more inside the South Tower.
 More than 600 people were above the impact zone when the plane struck, half of whom were killed instantaneously.
 Thus, the estimated 300 people still alive following the impact were left stranded in the upper floors of the catastrophically damaged skyscraper, now set ablaze and rapidly filling with smoke.
 Because all eyes were on the Twin Towers following the crash of Flight 11 seventeen minutes earlier, the impact of Flight 175 and the explosion that followed was seen by millions of people worldwide on live television, being filmed and photographed from numerous vantage points.
-Although the angle at which al-Shehhi crashed did not sever all means of escape from the impact zone, most of the people who survived the crash were unable to use the single intact stairwell before the tower fell less than an hour later.
+Although the angle at which al-Shehhi crashed did not sever all means of escape from the impact zone, most of the people who survived the crash were unable to use the single intact stairwell before the tower fell 56 minutes later at 9:59 AM.

 Al-Shehhi flew the plane faster and lower into the tower than Atta did, into the eastern half of the South Tower's southern facade close to the southeast corner, causing the tower's structural integrity to be compromised far more severely than the North Tower's.
-At 9:59 a.m., the South Tower became the first tower to collapse, having stood for 56 minutes (Note: NIST and the 9/11 Commission both give the time as 9:58:59 am, which is subsequently rounded to 9:59 for simplicity.
-If the Commission's claim that the South Tower was struck at 9:03:11 is to be believed, then it collapsed after 55 minutes and 48 seconds, not 56 minutes.) after the plane crash.
+At 9:59 AM, the South Tower became the first tower to collapse, having stood for almost an hour (Note: NIST and the 9/11 Commission both give the time as 9:58:59 am, which is subsequently rounded to 9:59 for simplicity.) after the plane crash.